 Over the course of the year, the School District will revise its budget as it attempts to deal with unexpected changes in revenue and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in June 2023.
+The final amendment to the budget was adopted in May 2024.
 A schedule showing the School District's original and final budgets compared with amounts actually paid and received is provided in the required supplementary information of these financial statements.

-There were significant revisions made to the 2022-2023 General Fund original budget.
-Budgeted revenue was increased by \$21.3 million due to increased 147c/c(2) funding in the amount of \$8.1 million, a UAAL adjustment in the amount \$1.6 million, new state and federal grant sources in the amount of \$4.7 million, higher than anticipated emrollment figures equating to \$2.4 million, and a formula change for special education reimbursement funding increasing revenue by \$3.1 million.
-An increase of over \$700,000 was also accounted for in relation to the interest rate earnings environment.
+There were significant revisions made to the 2023-2024 General Fund original budget.
+Budgeted revenue was increased by \$9.2 million due to the net impact of new state and federal grant sources increasing by \$7.3 million, higher than anticipated enrollment figures equating to \$604,000, and special education reimbursement funding increasing revenue by \$1.9 million.
+Decreased 147c/c(2) funding in the amount of \$937,000 and decreased special education/enhancement millage funding from the MISD in the amount of \$783,000 are also netted against the increases.
+A budget increase of over \$250,000 was also accounted for in relation to the interest rate earnings environment along with an increase of \$355,000 related to fees for services (preschool, community education, and gate receipts).
 A summation of various other net increases in revenue sources accounts for the remaining difference.